biplab1/awesome-andriy-burkov-emails/README.md

 This repository is an archive of emails that are sent by Andriy Burkov every week.

 I joined the weekly newsletter late (in Feb 2021), so I would request if anyone has the previous emails, they can kindly help me update this repository with the Weekly from \#1 - \#18.
 This repository was inspired by another [awesome compilation](https://github.com/sourabh-joshi/awesome-quincy-larson-emails).
-Please do check this repository out.
+Please do check out this repository.

 ### True Positive Weekly #19 (February 20, 2021)